timohissink/wazuh-bitwarden-integration/README.md

 If that fails, it retries without `--break-system-packages`.

 `--break-system-packages` allows `pip` to modify an operating-system-managed Python environment.
-This can cause dependency conflicts or make future system updates less predictable.
+This can cause dependency conflicts.
 On production hosts, consider installing `requests` first through your operating system's supported package manager (for example, a `python3-requests` package) so that the installer does not need to invoke `pip`.

 The current installer and cron job use the system Python; they do not create a virtual environment.
 Uninstalling Vault Event Monitor does **not** remove `requests`, because it may be used by other software on the host.